10sr/installer_sh/README.md

 automate installion of your great programs or some other useful programs by define a few variables and a function in installer.sh.

-installer.sh is strongly inspired [ArchLinux](http://www.archlinux.org/)'s
+installer.sh is strongly inspired by [ArchLinux](http://www.archlinux.org/)'s
 makepkg and [PKGBUILD](https://wiki.archlinux.org/index.php/Creating_Packages).